wayoxmedia/orchestration/README.md

 `docker-compose up -d`

 If you want to run only the containers you need, run:
-`docker-compose up -d mystorepanel template1 template2 template3 template4 template5 template6 template7`
+`docker-compose up -d mystorepanel template1 template2 template3 template4 template5 template6 template7 web-templates`
 or
 `./orx.sh`